slissner/elm-openapi-workshop/step-4.md

 TARGET_DIR="../client/ext/server-sdk"
 ```

-We then start our build routine with the following commands.
+We then start our build routine with the following commands:
-First,
+* First, we normally build a fresh copy of a swagger definition file (swagger.yml/swagger.json)
-Second, we clear the build output directory, here `sdk`.
+* Second, we clear the build output directory, here `sdk`.
-Third, we copy the current built swagger.yaml file of our server into our
+* Third, we copy the current built swagger.yaml file of our server into our directory

 ```bash
 # build